-Controversies: Screening for involvement in environmental controversies related to UN Global Compact principles and OECD guidelines on multinational companies.
-A breach will lead to exclusion from sustainable investments.
-Strong misalignment with the SDG's: Any strong misalignment with the SDG's and sub-goals related to the environment will lead to exclusion from sustainable investments.
-We use this parameter as a proxy for significant harm to the PAI, where we have mapped the PAIs to SDG
+Strong misalignment with the SDG's: Any strong misalignment with the SDG's (-10) will lead to exclusion from sustainable investments.
+We use this parameter as a proxy for significant harm to relevant PAIs.
+See table 1.

-Thresholds and exemptions:
+Fossil fuel thresholds and exemptions:

-Involvement in activities: Any company involved in fossil fuels will be excluded from sustainable investments provided the following thresholds and exceptions:
+Any company involved in fossil fuels will be excluded from sustainable investments provided the following thresholds and exceptions: